Sigma Librae: Nomenclature

 σ Librae (Latinised to Sigma Librae) is the star's current Bayer designation.
 It can be abbreviated as Sigma Lib or σ Lib.
 The star originally bore the designation Gamma Scorpii and did not receive its current designation until the new designation was agreed upon by Commission 3 of the International Astronomical Union (IAU) on July 31, 1930.

 It bore the traditional Latin names Brachium (arm) and Cornu (horn), and the non-unique minor Arabic names Zuben el Genubi (southern claw) (shared with Alpha Librae); Zuben Hakrabi (shared with Gamma Librae and Eta Librae, also rendered as Zuban Alakrab), and Ankaa (shared with Alpha Phoenicis).
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 It approved the name Brachium on 5 September 2017.
 Ankaa had previously been approved as the name for Alpha Phoenicis on 29 July 2016.
 Both are now so included in the List of IAU-approved Star Names.

 In Chinese, 折威 (Shé Wēi), meaning Executions (asterism), refers to an asterism consisting of σ Librae, 50 Hydrae, 3 Librae, 4 Librae and 12 Librae.
 Consequently, the Chinese name for σ Librae is 折威七 (Shé Wēi qī, the Seventh Star of Executions).

+Sigma Librae was the brightest star in the obsolete constellation Turdus Solitarius, and was designated γ Turdii Solitarii by Le Monnier due to its former alias of γ Sco.